nikhaldi/android-view-selector/README.md

     assertThat(selection("TextView", activity)).hasSize(5);

     // Assert that there are 4 TextViews that are descendants of the view with id
-    // "container" and all have a width of 100 pixels assertThat(selection("#container ImageView", activity))
+    // "container" and all are visible with a width of 100 pixels assertThat(selection("#container ImageView", activity))
         .hasSize(4)
-        .hasAttributeEqualTo("width", 100);
+        .isVisible()
+        .hasWidth(100);

     // Assert that the TextViews which are direct children of a LinearLayout with
     // id "groceries" have text "milk", "cereal" (in that order)